Rus1130/JS-PC/machine_code_docs.md

     4, OPCODE.store, 4, 15,
     4, OPCODE.store, 5, 0,
     3, OPCODE.thread, 1, 3,
-    5, OPCODE.subtract, 0, 1, 0, // will jump to here, which is now index 0 of thread a
+    5, OPCODE.subtract, 0, 1, 0, // will jump to here, which is now index 0 of thread 1
     7, OPCODE.set_pixel, 0, 2, 3, 4, 5,
     4, OPCODE.jump_if_not_zero, 0, 0,
 ```